GefullteTaubenbrust2/VoluMol/README.md

 # VoluMol
-A simple program for rendering molecules and molecular orbitals written in C++ and GLSL using OpenGL.
+A simple program written in C++ and GLSL using OpenGL for rendering molecules and molecular orbitals.

 ![A](volumol.png)